-The Business Office provided the Sublette County School Board with monthly financial reports to help keep the board apprised of key financial indicators throughout the fiscal year.
+The Business Office provides the Sublette County #9 School Board with monthly financial reports to help keep the board apprised of key financial indicators throughout the fiscal year.
 Each month's report details the prior month's activity.
-These reports can be found in the "Approval of Monthly Claims and Payroll" section of regular Board meetings on the District's Board meeting management system BoardDocs or the FY19 Financial Reports to date can be found below:
+These reports can be found in the "Approval of Monthly Claims and Payroll" section of regular Board meetings on the District's Board meeting management system BoardDocs or the last twelve months of Financial Board Reports to date can be found below:

 WY Department of Education (WDE) Aggregate Statistical Data

-The 48 Districts in the state of Wyoming are required to provide the Department of Education with reporting to meet anual legislative mandates.
+The 48 Districts in the state of Wyoming are required to provide the Department of Education with reporting to meet annual legislative mandates.
 Each District submits their data based on legislative deadlines and the WDE creates aggregate reporting.
-The resulting reports can be found at the links below:

-With each of the statistical reports below please select Sublette #9 in the drop down box titled "Select Distric(s)"
+With each of the statistical reports below please select Sublette #9 in the drop down box titled "Select District(s)